Dave Edmunds: 1990 onwards

-Edmunds recorded less frequently after the mid-1980s, living in Wales in semi-retirement, but occasionally touring.
+Edmunds recorded less frequently after the mid-1980s, living in Wales in semi-retirement but occasionally touring.
 He joined up with Ringo Starr & His All-Starr Band for tours in 1992 and 2000.
-However, 2007 marked a return to touring for Edmunds, alongside Joe Brown, on a lengthy tour around the UK.
-He made an appearance on stage alongside Stray Cats, at the Brixton Academy in London, on 10 September 2008, playing "The Race Is On" and "Tear It Up" with the band.
+However, 2007 marked a return to touring for Edmunds alongside Joe Brown on a lengthy UK tour.
+He made an appearance on stage alongside Stray Cats at the Brixton Academy in London on 10 September 2008, playing "The Race Is On" and "Tear It Up" with the band.

-In 1993 Edmunds was in Cardiff Crown Court as a co-defendant along with Shakin' Stevens facing charges of non-payment of playing royalties from former Sunsets' band members Robert Llewellyn, Carl Petersen, Steve Percy and Paul Dolan.
-The prosecution asserted that the former band members were due a share of those additional royalties that Stevens and Edmunds had received from the successful reissue of the album A Legend during the early 'eighties.
-The judge agreed and, while the unpaid royalties only amounted to around £70,000 to be divided among the four musicians, the associated court costs to be paid by Stevens and Edmunds amounted to £500,000.
+In 1993 Edmunds was in Cardiff Crown Court as a co-defendant along with Shakin' Stevens facing charges of non-payment of playing royalties from former Sunsets' band members Robert Llewellyn, Carl Petersen, Steve Percy, and Paul Dolan.
+The prosecution asserted that the former band members were due a share of additional royalties that Stevens and Edmunds had received from the successful reissue of the album A Legend during the early 1980s.
+The judge agreed.
+While the unpaid royalties only amounted to around £70,000 to be divided among the four musicians, the associated court costs to be paid by Stevens and Edmunds amounted to £500,000.